an-slua-sidhe/Elite-Gourmet/README.md

 - [Kai Restaurant](assets/images/kai-restaurant-galway.jpg)
 - [The Chart House](assets/images/chart-house-dingle.jpg)

-To see where these images appear on their respective webpages, see the [**Credits**](#credits) section below.
+To see where these images appear on their respective web pages, see the [**Credits**](#credits) section below.
+All images were resized with the  [**Jpeg Optimizer**](http://jpeg-optimizer.com/) so that the site would load more quickly.
+The original size of the images was massive and led to stuttering when the page was scrolled.

 #### Colours

 I used [**Canva**](https://www.canva.com) to create a palette from the **Jumbotron Background Image**.
 This understated and earthy palette suited the culinary nature of the site.
-I contrasted e6ch section's use of colour, with large high-res background images for the **Jumbotron**, **Booking** and **About Us** sections, and a simple chocolate coloured backdrop to the sections in between.
+I contrasted each section's use of colour, with large high-res background images for the **Jumbotron**, **Booking** and **About Us** sections, and a simple chocolate coloured backdrop to the sections in between.
 One more main colour from the palette was used for the backgrounds of separate elements within the **Services** and **Restaurants** sections, a moderate blue which could be contrasted with the chocolate background of the overall sections.
 Variations on these colours where then used for the **anchor links** throughout the site, with changes on **hover**, **scroll** and other actions.
 The main text colour was a white or off-white, so as to be legible on the dark backgrounds.
 Variations on the main text colour were used in the Navbar and in various elements throughout for legibility and contrast.
 An opaque background colour was used in various elements to make text visible.

 The colours used for the site are:
 - Main Text Colour - #FFF
 - Navbar Text Colour - #E0DFDF
-- Text Colour Variations - #F1E5E5
+- Text Colour Variation - #F1E5E5
 - Main Background Colour - #594C45
 - Opaque Background Colour - rgba(0, 0, 0, 0.6)
-- Element Background Colour - #426A8C
+- Contrasting Background Colour - #426A8C
 - Link Colour - #F7D29C
 - Link Hover Colour - #C29C64
 - Google Maps Colour - #000